-UWPD's Manager on Call tests emergency notification system on a monthly basis.
-The Emergency Management Unit tests WiscAlert functions quarterly.
+UWPD tests the emergency notification system on a weekly basis.
 UWPD's Public Information Office and University Communications also test the website portion of the WiscAlert system on a monthly basis.
 The systems are tested campus-wide on an annual basis.